 Picatrix: A Medieval Treatise on Astral Magic

-The original text, Ghāyat al-ḥakīm, compiled in Arabic from over 200 sources in the latter half of the tenth century, was translated into Castilian Spanish in the mid-thirteenth century, and shortly thereafter into Latin.
-Based on David Pinagree’s edition of the Latin text, this translation captures the spirit of the Picatrix’s role in the European tradition.
-In the world of the Picatrix, we see a seamless integration of practical magic, earnest piety, and traditional philosophy.
-The detailed introduction considers the text’s reception through multiple iterations and includes an enlightening statistical breakdown of the spells and ingredients described in the book.
+The original text, Ghāyat al-Ḥakīm, was compiled in Arabic from over two hundred sources in the latter half of the tenth century.
+It was translated into Castilian Spanish in the mid-thirteenth century, and shortly thereafter into Latin.
+Based on David Pingree’s edition of the Latin text, this translation captures the spirit of Picatrix’s role in the European tradition.
+In the world of Picatrix, we see a seamless integration of practical magic, earnest piety, and traditional philosophy.
+The detailed introduction considers the text’s reception through multiple iterations and includes an enlightening statistical breakdown of the rituals described in the book.

 Framed by extensive research on the ancient and medieval context that gave rise to the Latin version, this translation of Picatrix will be in indispensable volume for students and scholars of the history of science, magic, and religion and will fascinate anyone interested in the occult.